Victoria Peak is one of the most popular tourist destinations in Hong Kong, attracting 7 million visitors annually.

 Or if you are on a budget, you can buy the regular tickets online, which save you about an hour because you won’t have to stand in ticketing lines.

-This Fast Track combo is very flexible, and you can handpick the experiences you want to add to this ticket.
+Victoria Peak Fast Track ticket is very flexible, and you can handpick the experiences you want to add to this ticket.

 The two most popular combinations are: